 Richard Shope is borrowing a centuries-old art form to help today's generation write better tomorrow.

-Shope, 33, believes there is a strong link between mime--the art of communicating through silent movement and gesture--and the written word.
+Shope, 33, believes there's a strong link between mime--the art of communicating through silent movement and gesture--and the written word.

 To be good at either requires an eye for detail and an ability to capture it.
 A mime does it with movement, a writer with words.
 While the means are different, the aim is the same: the presentation of a clear, concise image.

-But Shope, a playwright and accomplished mime, contends that much of what elementary and high school students compose today is shallow and unimaginative--shortcomings the founder of the Marina del Rey-based company Mime Media believes he can correct.
+But Shope, a playwright and accomplished mime, contends much of what elementary and high school students compose today is shallow and unimaginative--shortcomings the founder of the Marina del Rey-based company, Mime Media, believes he can correct.